North Carolina Central University Blog

 2. Gain Experience

-Entry-level work in a computer- or an IT-related field can help prepare for ongoing success in privacy analysis.
+Entry-level work in a computer- or IT-related field can help prepare for ongoing success in privacy analysis.
 This may mean work in network administration or a more general IT role.

 4. Consider an Advanced Education